taroooyan/bg-wiki/NANO-MANUAL.md

 ![]
 (https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/wiki_small_components_4.jpg)

 The "headers" are long black components with pins or legs.
 They are provided in several types and lengths of rows, several which you cut to size with a pair of wire-cutters.
 They are used for attaching the breakouts to the board.
-(The breakouts in the kit include the OLED display, the Arduino FIO, the GPS module, the OpenLog memory unit and the audio connector.
+(The breakouts in the kit include the OLED display, the Arduino Fio, the GPS module, the OpenLog memory unit and the audio connector.
 Their installation is detailed below, further along in this manual.
 Breakouts sometimes are called “daughter boards” or “shields”.)
 Most of the headers go on the front face of the main board, but two go on the backside as discussed below.
 Refer to the placement guides.

 Be careful when cutting the long headers to length.
 Refer to  Fig.# Large Parts Placement Guide guide and to their relevant photos in this Manual.
 Cutting is done easily with fingernail clippers, but is also possible by scoring with a knife and snapping them off.
 Some people prefer to cut all of them to length ﬁrst, some like to cut them as needed.
 These are the header rows which are to be cut, as follows:

 * One 40-pin (or “leg”) length, straight, male header.
-Cut this row into four pieces to mount the Arduino FIO (14-pin and 8-pin), the GPS (9-pin) and the OpenLog memory unit (6-pin).
+Cut this row into four pieces to mount the Arduino Fio (14-pin and 8-pin), the GPS (9-pin) and the OpenLog memory unit (6-pin).

 * One 19-pin length, male header.
 Cut one (1x) 4-pin length for mounting the audio out jack which will be attached on the back side of the main board.
 Also cut four (x4) 2-pin lengths from this row.

-* One 10-pin length, angled, male header: Cut this row into a 6-pin length which will be attached to the Arduino FIO for connecting to an external cable for loading ﬁrmware, etc. From the remainder of the row cut a 3-pin length which will be attached to the backside of the board as part of the “triple connector.”
+* One 10-pin length, angled, male header: Cut this row into a 6-pin length which will be attached to the Arduino Fio for connecting to an external cable for loading ﬁrmware, etc. From the remainder of the row cut a 3-pin length which will be attached to the backside of the board as part of the “triple connector.”

 * One 8-pin length, female header: to be used for mounting the OLED display.